db-tu-dresden/QUEST-ML/README.md

 `--wandb`, enables wandb logging, `--no-wand` disables wandb logging.
 It is activated by default.
 `--save_model`, to save the model at the end of training, `--no-save_models` to explicitly don't save the model.

+Note, the CLI arguments are used to override the default values set in [./ml/config.yaml](./ml/config.yaml), you may also override the config to match your expected default values.

 Use `--save_datasets` to save the created datasets.
 To reuse saved datasets, use `--load_datasets`.